Gretna Green: Marriage

-How much better, brighter, more promising, in short, a Gretna Green marriage sounds than a Coldstream or Lamberton toll-bar one! and yet they are equally efficacious.
-Gretna Green indeed, is as superior in reality as it is in name.
-It looks as if it were the capital of the God of Love, while the others exhibit the bustling, trading, money-making pursuits of matter-of-fact life.
-Though we dare say Gretna Green is as unlike what most people fancy, still we question that any have gone away disappointed.
-It is a pretty south country-looking village, much such as used to exist in the old days of posting and coaching.
-A hall house converted into an hotel, and the dependents located in the neighbouring cottages.
-Gretna Hall stands a little apart from the village on the rise of what an Englishman would call a gentle eminence, and a Scotchman a dead flat, and is approached by an avenue of stately trees, while others are plentifully dotted about, one on the east side, bearing a board with the name of the house, the host and high-priest, "Mr. Linton".
-There is an air of quiet retirement about it that eminently qualifies it for its holy and hospitable purpose.

 Since 1929, both parties in Scotland have had to be at least 16 years old, but they still may marry without parental consent.
 Since April 2022 in England and Wales, the minimum age for marriage is now 18 irrespective of parental consent.
-Of the three forms of irregular marriage that had existed under Scottish law, all but the last were abolished by the Marriage (Scotland) Act 1939, which came in force from 1 July 1940.
-Prior to this act, any citizen was able to witness a public promise.
+Of the three forms of irregular marriage that had existed under Scottish law, all except cohabitation by habit and repute were abolished by the Marriage (Scotland) Act 1939.

 Gretna's two blacksmiths' shops and countless inns and smallholding became the backdrops for tens of thousands of weddings.
 Today there are several wedding venues in and around Gretna Green, from former churches to purpose-built chapels.
 The services at all the venues are always performed over an iconic blacksmith's anvil.